West Chester PA Retail Theft Lawyer

 If you were arrested for alleged retail theft in southeastern Pennsylvania, it will be in your best interest to not say anything to authorities until you have legal representation.
 Ciccarelli Law Offices can fight to possibly get the criminal charged reduced or dismissed.

 Our West Chester criminal defense attorneys have office locations in Radnor, West Chester, Springfield, Kennett Square, King of Prussia, Lancaster, Malvern, Philadelphia, and Plymouth Square.
-They can review your case and answer all of your legal questions when you call (610) 692-8700 or fill out an online contact form to take advantage of a free consultation.
+They can review your case and answer all of your legal questions when you call (610) 692-8700 to take advantage of a free consultation.